top of page

 Low water will be the biggest factor in trout fishing this December.
 Most rivers and creeks are gin clear and have the lowest flows of the year.
 This will make wild fish incredibly spooky and tougher to catch.
 On the upside, stockers will likely be fish in a barrel.
 Being easier to find will make fishing earlier in the month much easier and similar to how the month of November rounded off.
 Look for trout to be holding in deeper troughs as they will be highly exposed to predators in their typical, and more shallow, late fall holding water.
 Move slow and keep your disturbances down for wild fish and look for smaller flies to work best.
 Less casting and more looking will land you more fish this month.

 Our latest video shows you just why this is so important.
 Small stoneflies and mayflies have been common around mid day.
-Caddis hatches have died down but a few can be seen on warm days.
-Emerging midges have been staple for the last month and should become even more important throughout December.
+Caddis hatches have slowed but a few can be seen on warm afternoons.
+Emerging midges have been staples the past few weeks and should become even more important throughout December.
 Dry flies and nymphs in the size 16-20 range have been the best imitations.

 December Fly Fishing on Stocked and Delayed Harvest Streams